chef/automate/components/docs-chef-io/content/automate/ha_common.md

 4. Enter *Subnet name* for the private subnet (for example, WorkSpaces Private Subnet 2).

-5. To make an appropriate selection for *Availability Zone*, see Availability Zones for Amazon WorkSpaces.
+5. To make an appropriate selection for the *Availability Zone*, see Availability Zones for Amazon WorkSpaces.

 6. Enter the CIDR block for the subnet in the *IPv4 CIDR block*.
 For example, 10.0.2.0/24.
 Ensure you provide a unique value.